Childhood Cancer Data Initiative (CCDI)

 The CCDI is a proposed federal investment of $50 million per year for the next 10 years.
-We are still in the early planning stages for the CCDI, and we are awaiting a final determination of NCI’s appropriation for fiscal year (FY) 2020 is $50 million.
+We are still in the early planning stages for the CCDI, and we are awaiting a final determination of NCI’s appropriation for fiscal year (FY) 2020.
 These funds will allow NCI to enhance data collection for childhood cancers, ensure that data is accessible, and thereby incentivize the cancer research community to develop new treatments for children with cancer.

 To increase data use and sharing in pursuit of progress against childhood cancers, the CCDI aims to:

 Build a connected data infrastructure to enable sharing of childhood cancer data from multiple sources

 Identify opportunities to make data work better for patients, clinicians, and researchers